 So, as we have covered most of the legal and illegal sides of 3D printing, all the protective rights, and how to avoid infringement, let us now take a look at objects that are absolutely illegal to the core.

 The first one is pretty obvious, considering we have already discussed the laws surrounding patents and what patent rights offer to the owner.

 Without the proper permission, the original holder of the patent has the right to sue anyone using, duplicating, selling or trading their patent covered object.
 A case for patent infringement can be filed here, highlighting the illegality of the act.

-Although it’s not usually a problem if you’re printing guns personally for use and that too without a license of some sort, there are limitations that make guns and weapons illegal to print.
+Although it’s not usually a problem if you’re printing firearms personally for use and that too without a license of some sort, there are limitations that make weapons illegal to print.

 The restrictions are exercised only in those jurisdictions where printing assault weapons aren’t considered legal.
 You cannot print items of such categories at home unless you were looking for a criminal offense lately.

-Cody Wilson, a guns-right activist, made his way on the news when he created blueprints of a plastic gun somehow, and published the methodology online.
+Cody Wilson, made his way on the news when he created blueprints of a plastic firearm somehow, and published the methodology online.
 The file received more than 100,000 downloads before the law had to get rid of it.

-What made the innovation so frightening was the fact that the gun, in its final form, would be undetectable.
+One of the main worries was the fact that in its final form, would be undetectable.

-It’s permissible to print guns as long as they can be detected by airport scanners and other scanning equipment, but can only begin to think of the possibilities when the wrong kind of people get their hands on the idea.
+It’s permissible to print them as long as they can be detected by airport scanners and other scanning equipment.

 If you’re thinking of 3D printing a nuclear bomb, you might as well take a moment, assess your values, and set your mind straight.
 You cannot print a bomb at home, our deepest apologies.